 A student's registration is not finalized until the student's fees are paid or arrangements for payment have been made with the business office.
 The College reserves the right to withdraw a student for failure to meet the designated deadlines of registration.
 Registration may be denied a student for failure to adhere to health center regulations (such as failure to provide proof of vaccinations or other health information as required), lack of tuition payment, failure to declare a major by the end of the sophomore winter quarter, or as a result of disciplinary action.

-A student may register for an independent study course (198/298/398/498) in an area of interest that is not available as a regularly offered course; or, under special circumstances (such as the unavailability of a required course), a student may take a regular course as an independent study.
+A student may register for an independent study course (198/298/398/498) in an area of interest that is not available as a regularly offered course; under special circumstances (such as the unavailability of a required course), a student may take a regular course as an independent study.
 All independent study applications require the approval of the instructor, department chair, advisor, and Registrar.
-Independent Study is a full-unit course, and students may not receive credit for more than one independent study course per quarter nor for more than two independent studies during degree completion.
-Applications are due in the Registrar's Office by 5 p.m.
+A student may register for an Independent Study for any unit increment from .2 units up to 1 unit.
+Students may not receive credit for more than one independent study course per quarter nor for more than two units in independent studies during degree completion.
+Independent Study applications are due in the Registrar's Office by 5 p.m.
 Friday of the first week of the quarter.

 Registering to Repeat a Course